 The Junior Giants league is a free, co-ed, and non-competitive league for kids between the ages of seven and 14.
 All told, the league has more than 25,000 players across California, Nevada, and Arizona.
 And, because it had a local chapter in Concord, the boys were able to hand out the equipment themselves.

 Walker and Mann, clad in maroon and yellow Headfirst shirts and matching caps, took turns picking out the correct size bat for each of the junior leaguers.
-Then, they showed them the correct way to swing the bat, offering words of encouragement — and taking a few steps back, for safety — as the youngers swung back and forth while flashing toothy grins.
+Then, they showed them the correct way to swing the bat, offering words of encouragement as the youngsters swung back and forth.

 Ana Villabos, the commissioner of the Junior Giants Concord division, said she was taken aback by the truckload of equipment the teens had to offer and was pleasantly surprised that other items — like clothes, books, and toys — were also included in the donation.

 “It’s great because it’s not just about baseball,” Villabos said.
 “It’s about so much more than that.
 It’s about helping the kids read and be healthy and have confidence.
 What the boys are doing, it means so much to me, and it’s going to mean to so much to the children.”

 The estimated value of the donations also came as a surprise to Walker and Mann, who didn’t anticipate having quite so much community support for their project.
 The donation drive centers were overloaded with more than 780 items from people who heard about their Headfirst: Beyond The Field.

 “People just kept bringing different sorts of things,” a proud Walker told a Concord police officer, who came by to take pictures with the teens.
 “Our boxes just filled up, and it all just went from there.”

 It felt, to use baseball parlance, like a home run.